MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md

-#### - NdisNicSwitchVPortIntModMedium

-Interrupt moderation for the VPort is medium.

-#### - NdisNicSwitchVPortIntModHigh

-Interrupt moderation for the VPort is high.

 #### - NdisNicSwitchVPortIntModUndefined

 Interrupt moderation for the VPort is not defined.

+#### - NdisNicSwitchVPortIntModAdaptive

+Interrupt moderation for the VPort is adaptive.
+This state enables the network adapter to adjust the interrupt moderation rate for the VPort based on the pattern of network traffic.

 #### - NdisNicSwitchVPortIntModOff